Wingtip device: Rotorcraft applications

 The main rotor blades of the AgustaWestland AW101 (formerly the EH101) have a distinctive tip shape; pilots have found that this rotor design alters the downwash field and reduces brownout which limits visibility in dusty areas and leads to accidents.

 Propeller applications

 Hartzell Propeller developed their "Q-tip" propeller used on the Piper PA-42 Cheyenne and several other fixed-wing aircraft types by bending the blade tips back at a 90-degree angle to get the same thrust from a reduced diameter propeller disk; the reduced propeller tip speed reduces noise, according to the manufacturer.
 Modern scimitar propellers have increased sweepback at the tips, resembling a raked tip on an aircraft wing.

 Other applications

 Some ceiling fans have wingtip devices.
 Fan manufacturer Big Ass Fans has claimed that their Isis fan, equipped with wingtip devices, has superior efficiency.
 However, for certain high-volume, low-speed designs, wingtip devices may not improve efficiency.

-Another application of the same principle was introduced to the keel of the "America's Cup"- winning Australian yacht Australia II of 1982, designed by Ben Lexcen.